Outbound webhooks overview

 .

-The following is an example of a batched channel lifecycle
+The following is example a batched channel lifecycle

 payload: